Practical Linux, Windows Server and cloud guides for IT pros.

 Considerations Before Proceeding

-• Only content pushed to a repository after configuring replication will be replicated.
+• New Images Only: Only content pushed to a repository after configuring replication will be replicated.
+Existing images will not be automatically copied.

-• An IAM role with appropriate permissions will be created during the process.
+• IAM Role Creation: An IAM role with appropriate permissions will be created during the process.

-• Registry permissions must be configured in the destination account to allow replication.
+• Destination Account Permissions: Registry permissions must be configured in the destination account to allow replication from the source.

-• Changing permission policies mid-way might affect in-progress replications.
+• Policy Changes: Changing permission policies mid-replication might affect ongoing replications.

-• The number of unique destinations for a private registry is limited to 25 across all rules.
+• Destination Limit: A private registry is limited to 25 unique destinations across all replication rules

 Steps